 Heritage Tradesmen and Women were essential to daily life.
 They made, repaired, and invented the goods that were needed to live and work each day.
-Our skilled heritage tradesmen and women use pioneer techniques to create both historic and modern day items.
-These tradespeople perform demonstrations throughout the day and are happy to visit with you and show you what they are working on!
-Check out our online store to purchase products made by hand right here at Fort Steele.
+Our skilled interpreters use pioneer techniques to create both historic and modern day items.
+They perform demonstrations throughout the day and are happy to visit with you and show you what they are working on!
+Check out our giftshop to purchase products made by hand right here at Fort Steele.

 The Barr & Combs Blacksmith Shop, built in 1897, is operating in its original structure much as it did when the blacksmith was king.
 Coal is burned in the forge, fanned by the bellows.
 Traditional tools, materials and techniques are used.
 You can get right up close to see our craftsmen turn normal iron bars into beautiful and functional works of art.
 You could even discuss a custom project.
-Demonstrations are conducted two to three times daily on a seasonal basis.
-The blacksmith visits one-on-one with visitors if he’s not striking while the iron is hot.
-A selection of quality retail goods produced in the Blacksmith shop are available for purchase.
+Demonstrations are conducted throughout the day on a seasonal basis.
+The blacksmith interpreter visits one-on-one with visitors if he’s not striking while the iron is hot.
+A selection of quality retail goods produced in the Blacksmith Shop are available for purchase.

 The highly respected leather craftsmen ply their trade at Jack Corrigan’s original building, in the style and technique used over 100 years ago.
 Quality leather goods are still crafted one painstaking stitch at a time.
 Leatherwork demonstrations are conducted two to three times a day on a seasonal basis and the craftsmen are happy to discuss their work and their lives with visitors.